GyulyVGC/nullnet-firewall/README.md

 ## Usage

-A defined `Firewall` object can be used to determine which action to take for each of the netwrok packets in transit.
+A defined `Firewall` object can be used to determine which action to take for each of the network packets in transit.

 This is done by invoking `Firewall::resolve_packet`, which will answer with the action to take for the supplied packet.